nija123098/steam-api/README.md

 Or download the JAR directly from [Maven Central](https://oss.sonatype.org/content/repositories/releases/com/github/go-ive/steam-api/5.0/steam-api-5.0.jar).

+### Older Versions

+If you require the a previous version, replace the version in your dependency or URL with one of these:

+* 4.3
+* 4.2
+* 4.1
+* 4.0
+* 3.0.1
+* 3.0.0
+* 2.1.2
+* 2.1.1
+* 2.1
+* 2.0
+* 1.1.0
+* 1.0.0

+Bear in mind though that none of the versions before 5.0 are supported anymore and will likely not work with the current storefront API.

 ## Contribution

 Feel free to open an issue or send me a pull request for any problems you discover or features you would like included.